Me & Roboco: Anime

 In May 2022, it was announced that the series would be adapted into an anime television series.
 The series is produced by Gallop, and directed by Akitaro Daichi, with Michihiro Sato serving as assistant director, Sayuri Ooba overseeing the series' scripts, and Yūko Ebara designing the characters.
 It was broadcast for 28 episodes from December 5, 2022, to June 19, 2023, on TV Tokyo and its affiliates, and consists of five-minute episodes.
 The theme song is "lol" by Gang Parade.
 Crunchyroll streamed the series outside of Asia.

 Film

 A film adaptation was announced in June 2023.
 It was later announced to be an anime film.
 It was planned to premiere in Q4 2024; however, it was delayed to improve the film's quality, and premiered on April 18, 2025.
 The film's theme song is "Lolilokkyun Robo" (ロりロっきゅんロぼ♡, Rorirokkiyun Robo), performed by Ano.
+Crunchyroll began streaming the film in February 2026.

 Other

 In July 2022, a live-action project was announced.
 It was later revealed to be a collaboration with cosplayer Enako, and a Roboco figure produced by Sentinel Co., Ltd. as part of its Riobot series of figurines.